fb-pixel

 However, when you understand the basics of canning and follow proper canning safety rules, you can rest assured that you can safely can at home.

-Let’s take a look at canning mistakes to avoid so you stay safe and don’t lose any of the hard work you did to feed your family healthy, nutritious, homegrown food!
+Let’s take a look at the most common canning mistakes to avoid and the most important canning steps to pay attention to, so you stay safe and don't lose any of the hard work you put into feeding your family healthy, nutritious, homegrown food!

 Canning Mistakes That Can Kill You